rmsa42/libft/README.md

     return (0);
 }
 ```
-In this example the two strings, "Hello", "World", are joined creating one string, "Hello World", and then printed in terminal.
+In this example the two strings, `"Hello"`, `"World"`, are joined creating one string, `"Hello World"`, and then printed in terminal.

 ## Contributing
 I welcome contributions.
 If you have any bug fix or improvement, feel free to submit a pull request on the repository.